evkx/evkx.github.io/content/models/byd/seagull/Seagull_38kWh/_index.md

 BYD Seagull 38kWh has a front-wheel drive system supported by one motor on the front axle.
 The motor(s) used are [Induction Motors](../../../../technology/motors/asm/).

 The front suspension is [MacPherson Strut](../../../../technology/suspension/#macpherson-strut), and the rear suspension is [Multilink](../../../../technology/suspension/#multilink).
-It uses steel springs and hydraulic dampers.
+The standard suspension includes steel springs and hydraulic dampers.
 The  suspension has a fixed height and damping.
 The ground clearance with this suspension is 150 mm.

 ### Steering